 Because Anxiety UK is a user-led organisation, we actively seek to recruit those with direct experience of anxiety disorders and recognise the invaluable role such volunteers play in being able to relate to and support others in similar predicaments.

-We acknowledge that for many anxiety sufferers, deciding to do voluntary work can often be a very big step and there can be many barriers that prevent people from taking up voluntary work.
+We acknowledge that for many people living with anxiety or anxiety based depression, deciding to do voluntary work can often be a very big step and there can be many barriers that prevent people from taking up voluntary work.

 Anxiety UK has a policy of ensuring that volunteering opportunities are tailor-made to suit the needs of each individual.
 If, for example, you have agoraphobia and are unable to travel to our offices, we can find alternative ways of ensuring you can contribute to our work and still be an active volunteer and member of the team.
 In addition, Anxiety UK’s office in Manchester has a warm, supportive environment and is entirely staffed by those with personal experience of anxiety and acts as informal transitional employment for those whose long-term goal is to get back into employment.